nickcramaro/dream-team-tools/README.md

 # dream-team-tools

 Chrome extension with (eventually) a bunch of helpful web development tools.
-Built using web components and zero dependencies.
+Built using web components with zero dependencies.

 ## Roadmap
 - Base64 encode/decode (doneish)